michaelosei/Breat-Cancer-Prediction/README.md

 # Breast-Cancer-Wisconsin-Diagnostic-DataSet-Prediction

-Problem: Breat cancer is a disease in which cells in the breast grow out of control.
+Problem: Breast cancer is a disease in which cells in the breast grow out of control.
 It is malignant cell growth in the breast.
 The purpose of this research is to create a machine learning model that can identify whether if a tumor in the breast is considered as Malignant or benign.
 Malignant tumor means the mass is cancerous and Benigh means the tumor is not dangerous.

 I collected 569 rows of data from the wisconsin breast cancer diagnostic data set to train and predict if a new patience will be considered as Malignant or Benign based on the below independent variables